- Professor Catherine Lyall

 - Eun Sun Kim: Facilitating Innovation in SMEs: The Case of a Public Intermediary in South Korea (PhD 2015)

-- Chihwei Yeh: Science Policy after the Discovery of the Higgs Boson (PhD Year 3)
+- Chihwei Yeh: Particle Physics in Public: Legitimising Curiosity-driven Research after the Higgs Boson (PhD Year 4)

 Topics interested in supervising